Floer theory and flips

-is {\em tamed} if and only if $\omega( \cdot, J \cdot)$ is positive definite and {\em compatible} if in addition symmetric, hence a Riemannian metric on $X$.
-We denote by $\J_\tau(X)$ the space of tamed almost complex structures.
-The space $\J_\tau(X)$ has a natural manifold structure locally isomorphic to the space of sections satisfying the linearized condition
+is {\em tamed} if and only if $\omega( \cdot, J \cdot)$ is positive definite and {\em compatible} if in addition $\omega(\cdot, J \cdot)$ is symmetric, hence a Riemannian metric on $X$.
+Denote by $\J_\tau(X)$ the space of smooth tamed almost complex structures and $\J_\tau(X)_l$ the space of tamed almost complex structures of class $C^l$.
+The space $\J_\tau(X)_l$ has a natural Banach manifold structure modelled on the space of $C^l$ sections $\delta J$ of the endomorphism bundle $\End(TX) \to TX$ satisfying the linearized condition

 \end{enumerate} \end{definition}